 Gypsy and traveller sites

-Leicester has a high number of unauthorised Gypsy and Traveller camps, which can be inconvenient for local residents and cause environmental damage, as well as being costly for the council.
+Leicester has a high number of unauthorised Gypsy and Traveller camps, causing inconvenience for local residents, environmental damage, as well as being costly for the council.

 Since 2011, we have been trying to resolve this issue by working to identify potential new authorised Gypsy and Traveller sites.